geneontology/amigo/provision/PROVISION_README.md

 cd $STAGE_DIR
 docker-compose -f docker-compose.yaml up -d

-// Note: The amigo container can take some time to start when started for the first time.Ccheck the amigo logs first and make sure
+// Note: The amigo container can take some time when started for the first time.
+Check the amigo logs first and make sure
 // it is ready.
 docker-compose -f docker-compose.yaml logs -f amigo
 ```